JakeOrchard/CDS-Public/README.md

 # CDS
- Replication Code for Cyclical Demand Shifts and Cost of Living Inequality
+ Replication Code for Cyclical Demand Shifts and Cost of Living Inequality (2022 version)

  You can use any portion of my code or the CEX-CPI crosswalk with proper attribution (see license).